-- 92. (1) The consignor of any coastal goods shall make an entry Entry of thereof by presenting to the proper officer a bill of coastal goods in coastal goods.
+92. (1) The consignor of any coastal goods shall make an entry Entry of thereof by presenting to the proper officer a bill of coastal goods in goods. the prescribed form.

-30 the prescribed form. - (2) Every such consignor while presenting a bill of coastal goods shall, at the foot thereof, make and subscribe to a declaration as to the truth of the contents of such bill. - 93.
-The master of a vessel shall not permit the loading of any Coastal goods on the vessel until a bill relating to such goods presented under section 92 has been passed by the proper officer and until bill relating thereto is passed.
+(2) Every such consignor while presenting a bill of coastal goods shall, at the foot thereof, make and subscribe to a declaration as to the truth of the contents of such bill.

+Coastal goods not to be loaded until bill relating thereto is passed, etc. 93.
+The master of a vessel shall not permit the loading of any coastal goods on the vessel until a bill relating to such goods presented under section 92 has been passed by the proper officer and has been delivered to the master by the consignor.

-Clearance of tion.
+Clearance of coastal goods at destination.

-- 94. (1) The master of a vessel carrying any coastal goods shall coastal goods carry on board the vessel all bills relating to such goods delivered to him under section 93 and shall, immediately on arrival of the vessel at any customs or coastal port, deliver to the proper officer of that port all bills relating to the goods which are to be unloaded at that 5 - (2) Where any coastal goods are unloaded at any port, the proper officer shall permit clearance thereof if he is satisfied that they are entered in a bill of coastal goods delivered to him under sub-section (1).
+- 94. (1) The master of a vessel carrying any coastal goods shall carry on board the vessel all bills relating to such goods delivered to him under section 93 and shall, immediately on arrival of the vessel at any customs or coastal port, deliver to the proper officer of that port all bills relating to the goods which are to be unloaded at that port. - (2) Where any coastal goods are unloaded at any port, the proper officer shall permit clearance thereof if he is satisfied that they are entered in a bill of coastal goods delivered to him under sub-section (1).